-Norway is a picturesque country with natural beauty surpassing that of many European destinations and even some of its Scandinavian neighbours.
+Norway is a picturesque country with natural beauty surpassing that of many European destinations and even some of its Scandinavian neighbors.
 Visitors can expect to see the famous Scandinavian fjords in abundance here as well as stunning mountain glaciers, beautiful forests, and an amazing culture dating back centuries.

-Further north beyond the Arctic circle lies an area of Norway often nicknamed “The land of the midnight sun” due to its 24-hour sunshine.
-Here, adventurous travellers will be able to see plenty of natural wildlife including seals, walruses and even polar bears.
-Combine this with a history steeped in Viking mythology and Norse legends and you will find Norway a compelling Scandinavian attraction.
+Further north beyond the Arctic Circle lies an area of Norway often nicknamed “The land of the midnight sun” due to its 24-hour sunshine.
+Here, adventurous travelers will be able to see plenty of natural wildlife including seals, walruses, and even polar bears.
+Combine this with a history steeped in Viking legends and Norse mythology and you will find Norway a compelling Scandinavian attraction all year round.

 It is worth remembering that like much of Scandinavia it is expensive to travel here, especially when buying things like alcohol or dining in restaurants, tourist attractions, and general everyday life.
-This might take Norway off the list for budget travellers but for those who can spare the extra cash, it is a country well worth seeing and not one to pass up if you can do it.
+This might take Norway off the list for current budget travelers but for those who can spare the extra cash, it is a country well worth seeing and not one to pass up if you can do it.

 - Currency: Norwegian Krone (Nkr)

 - Time Zone: GMT + 1